icecube/icetray-public/dataclasses/resources/docs/i3mctree.rst

 Boost provides an optional template type which can optionally store a value, or not store anything.
 This is similar to pointers being NULL.
-The I3MCTree uses boost::optional for many function return values, so it can return a particle or the absense of one.
+The I3MCTree uses boost::optional for many function return values, so it can return a particle or the absence of one.

 Example Usage
 ^^^^^^^^^^^^^